Roald87/roald87.github.io/_posts/2021-01-20-twincat-eventlogger-hmi-part.md

 ## Sending a message

 First, you test the message event.
 To do so, drag a Toggle button from the **Toolbox** into the **Desktop.view**.
-Change the button text to, for example *Send message*.
+Change the button text to, for example, *Send message*.
 Next, you link the button to a variable in the PLC.
 Click on the small square button, circled in red, next to the **StateSymbol** and choose **Create data binding...**.

 {% picture 2021-01-20-twincat-event-logger-hmi-part/send_message_button.png %}